University of Reading Pension Scheme (URPS)

 - the type of benefit you choose to buy.

-Information about the charges levied on the different investment funds can be found in the URPS Investment Fund Aims and Risk Guide.
+Information about the charges levied on the different investment funds can be found in the URPS Investment Guide 2021.

 Contribution rates are 4% of pay for employees and 5% of pay for the employer.
 The employer's rate increases to 7% once you have completed 5 years of continuous membership of the Scheme.
 The contributions you pay into URPS are eligible to receive tax relief so the cost to you is less than it may seem.
 A salary exchange scheme has been introduced by the University as this is a more efficient way of paying into the scheme.
-Further information can be found on the Pensions+ page or in the Benefits+ booklet (PDF - 2230KB).
+Further information can be found on the Pensions+ page.

 Membership of URPS provides the following benefits: